As an Amazon Associate, Robovac may earn from qualifying purchases.

 - HIGHLY CUSTOMIZABLE: Numerous cleaning modes (Auto / Random / Edge / Spot) and 3 levels of suction power (MAX / Auto / Low) allow you to highly customize the cleaning.
 Set the routine schedule so you can focus on something more important.

 - AMAZING ADDITIONS: Anti-scratch surface made of high-grade glass.
 2.7" extremely slim design.
 Flexible wheels effortlessly overcome carpets, door strips & thresholds.
-Practical magnetic tape to ensure that the BG800 robot only cleans where you want.
+Practical magnetic tape to ensure that the BG Robot only cleans where you want.

 Our Bagotte BG800 Robot Vacuum Review